Saudi Arabia

-Petroleum was discovered in 1938 and followed up by several other finds in the Eastern Province.
-Saudi Arabia has since become the world's second-largest oil producer (behind the US) and the world's largest oil exporter, controlling the world's second-largest oil reserves and the fourth-largest gas reserves.
-The kingdom is categorized as a World Bank high-income economy and is the only Arab country to be part of the G20 major economies.
-The state has attracted criticism for a variety of reasons, including its role in the Yemeni Civil War, alleged sponsorship of Islamic terrorism and its poor human rights record, including the excessive and often extrajudicial use of capital punishment.

 Saudi Arabia is considered both a regional and middle power.
-The Saudi economy is the largest in the Middle East; the world's eighteenth-largest economy by nominal GDP and the seventeenth-largest by PPP.
-As a country with a very high Human Development Index, it offers a tuition-free university education, no personal income tax, and a free universal health care system.
-Saudi Arabia is home to the world's third-largest immigrant population.
-It also has one of the world's youngest populations, with approximately 50 per cent of its population of 34.2 million being under 25 years old.
-In addition to being a member of the Gulf Cooperation Council, Saudi Arabia is an active and founding member of the United Nations, Organisation of Islamic Cooperation, Arab League, Arab Air Carriers Organization and OPEC.
+Since petroleum was discovered in the country in 1938, the kingdom has become the world's second-largest oil producer and leading oil exporter, controlling the world's second-largest oil reserves and sixth-largest gas reserves.
+Saudi Arabia is categorized as a World Bank high-income economy and is the only Arab country among the G20 major economies.
+The Saudi economy is the largest in the Middle East and the world's nineteenth-largest by nominal GDP and seventeenth-largest by PPP.
+Ranking very high in the Human Development Index, Saudi Arabia offers free university tuition, no personal income tax, and free universal health care.
+With its dependence on foreign labour, Saudi Arabia has the world's third-largest immigrant population, with foreign-born residents comprising roughly 40% of the population.
+Saudi Arabians are among the world's youngest people, with approximately half being under 25 years old.
+Saudi Arabia is a member of the Gulf Cooperation Council, United Nations, Organisation of Islamic Cooperation, Arab League, and OPEC, as well as a dialogue partner of the Shanghai Cooperation Organisation.